 Abstract

 Recent years have seen a push for more open data as a means of facilitating transparency and opening doors for further research.
-Since the implementation of the No Child Left Behind Act, schools and districts across the country have been required to publicly report the number of students scoring in each performance level classification on the statewide test, disaggregated by student subgroups (e.g., gender, race/ethnicity).
-These data represent a “coarsening” of the underlying continuous data by binning the distributions into categories.
-The purpose of this paper is to evaluate the extent to which achievement gap estimates from student-level data align with those estimates from coarsened data, using the approach suggested by Ho and Reardon (2012).
-Following the evaluation, we use this approach to visualize differences in school-level achievement gaps using publicly-available data, and visualize these estimates geographically using maps.
+Since the implementation of the No Child Left Behind Act, schools and districts across the country have been required to publicly report the percentage of students scoring in at least four proficiency categories on the statewide test, disaggregated by student subgroups (e.g., disability status, gender, race/ethnicity).
+Translating scale scores into proficiency categories represents a “coarsening” of the underlying continuous data by binning the distributions into categories.
+The purpose of this paper is to evaluate the extent to which achievement gap estimates from student-level data align with estimates obtained from coarsened data, using the approach suggested by Ho and Reardon (2012).
+Following the evaluation, we use this approach to visualize differences in school-level achievement gaps using publicly available data, and visualize these estimates geographically using maps.
 We overlay demographic data as a means to visually evaluate the extent to which demographics of the surrounding area correspond to school-level achievement gaps.

 Keywords: Effect Size, Achievement Gaps, Visualization, Maps